 If you keep a diary of your seizures, this might help to show how often you have seizures and what happens.

 Give as much relevant information as possible

 Think about your everyday routine: what do you do, what would you like to do, and how your epilepsy affects this.
-If you need to use extra sheets of paper for your answers, put your name and reference number on each sheet.
+If you need to use extra sheets of paper for your answers, put your name and reference number on each sheet and attach them firmly.
 Answer all questions fully and repeat information each time it is relevant.
 Don't assume that the person reading the form will remember how you have answered one question when reading the next.
 Imagine that a different person reads each answer on your form separately.
 Would they be able to understand each answer as it stands on its own?

 Provide additional information if the form asks for it

 This might be medical information (such as a clinic letter or a psychological report) from your doctors, or information from a social worker or occupational therapist, for example.
 Keep a copy of all this information for your own records.

 Your friends or family may be able to help you work out what you want to say in your form.
 They might be able to remind you of situations where your epilepsy has affected your daily living.
 If you find it difficult to describe something, you could practise what you want to say with someone else before writing it on the form.